 Understanding Your Tax Refund Results

 Our tax return calculator will estimate your refund and account for which credits are refundable and which are nonrefundable.
 Because tax rules change from year to year, your tax refund might change even if your salary and deductions don’t change.
-In other words, you might get different results for the 2020 tax year than you did for 2019.
-If your income changes or you change something about the way you do your taxes (for example, you decide to itemize your deductions rather than taking the standard deduction, or you adjust the tax withholding for your paychecks), it’s a good idea to take another look at our tax return calculator.
+In other words, you might get different results for the 2021 tax year than you did for 2020.
+If your income changes or you change something about the way you do your taxes, it’s a good idea to take another look at our tax return calculator.
+For example, you might've decided to itemize your deductions rather than taking the standard deduction, or you could've adjusted the tax withholding for your paychecks at some point during the year.
 You can also use our free income tax calculator to figure out your total tax liability.

 Using these calculators should provide a close estimate of your expected refund or liability, but it may vary a bit from what you ultimately pay or receive.
 Doing your taxes through a tax software or an accountant will ultimately be the only way to see your true tax refund and liability.